talbii/quickmark/README.md

 Check out the [documentation](docs.md) for additional information about that.

+If you wish, you can use Quickmark without any extra knowledge, and just have compiled Markdown pages as HTML.

-**Editors note** I'm aware that this isn't actually "compiling", for many technical reasons which honestly I don't know.
+**Editor's note** I'm aware that this isn't actually "compiling", for many technical reasons which honestly I don't know, not that it matters.